Why choose Polymer Science and Engineering?

 Admission to the School of Polymer Science and Engineering is extremely competitive and limited.
 Given the inherent diversity of our School, we recruit students from a variety of disciplines.
 Typical backgrounds include chemistry and biochemistry, biology, polymer science or engineering, plastics engineering, physics, chemical engineering, and mathematics.

 Admission is typically granted for the Fall term, although Spring admission is possible.
-For full consideration for the Fall semester, applicants are encouraged to submit a complete application by the priority deadline of January 15.
+For full consideration for the Fall semester, applicants are encouraged to submit a complete application by the priority deadline of December 15.

 For more information, please contact us!